michaelradionov/helloBash/README.md

 # Features
 - Customise text and color for your User and Host
 - See your current Git branch and number of changed and untracked files
-- Randomizer can pick all the colors for you
+- Randomizer can pick all the colors for you!

 # Quick installation
 ```shell